 The AGC Backbone organization is an independent non-profit 501c3 that serves as the fiscal agent and supervising coordinator of Arts for Any Given Child Trenton and/or coordinates the interactions of multiple organizations to achieve this.
 As fiscal agent, they seek out, receive and manage significant funding to be used to advance AGCT goals, specifically through the creative classrooms fund, the professional learning fund and the program administration fund.
 As the Project Coordinator, they keep the CAT on track towards the vision and goals, implement and oversee assessment, facilitate positive and clear communication between stakeholders (to include administration and teacher union representation, Superintendent, Board President or designee, content area supervisors, and ex-officio members of the community, in addition to the CAT membership.

 Trenton was well represented at this year's JFK Annual National 2020 Any Given Child Exchange in Washington D.C.
-Attendees included: Jacqui Ivey and Mabel Watson (COMPAS Exec Dir and AGCT Project Coordinator) Keysha Jackson (TPS Grant Developer) and Wendy Liscow (G.R.Dodge Foundation).
+Attendees included: Jacqui Ivey and Mabel Watson (COMPAS Exec Dir and former AGCT Project Coordinator); Keysha Jackson (TPS Grant Developer) and Wendy Liscow (Arts Ed NJ).